Predictia/AQUA/docs/sphinx/source/contributing.rst

 3. Create a new branch for your feature or bugfix (e.g., `git checkout -b my-feature`).
 4. Make your changes passes tests.
 5. Commit your changes and push them to your forked repository.
-6. Create a pull request on the AQUA repository, providing a detailed description of your changes and referencing any related issues.
+6. Create a pull request on the AQUA repository, describing your changes and referencing any related issues.

-Please note that all contributed code must be licensed under the same terms as AQUA itself.
+Please note that all contributed codes must be licensed under the same terms as AQUA.

 Documentation and Tutorials